-To enjoy this treat, you will likely need an extra-wide straw.
-Why?
-To slurp up a fun surprise at the bottom of your cup!
-In addition to tea, flavorings, creamer, and often ice, a bubble tea typically includes some round, chewy goodies.
-They're most often black tapioca pearls, which are balls of sweetened tapioca, a starchy food made from cassava, the root of a tropical plant.
-Some people claim these balls of gummy goodness are the "bubbles" that give the drink its name, although others are adamant that the "bubbles" in the name actually refer to the froth that forms on the top of the drink when it's shaken to mix its ingredients.
+To enjoy this treat, you will likely need an extra-wide straw, because typically, you'll find that your cup contains-in addition to tea, flavorings, creamer, and often ice-a fun surprise at the bottom: what some people say are the "bubbles" referred to in the name.
+These "bubbles" are most often black tapioca pearls, which are balls of sweetened tapioca, a starchy, chewy-textured food made from cassava, the root of a tropical plant.
+(Many people aver that the "bubbles" in the name actually refer to the froth that forms on the top of the drink when it's shaken to mix its ingredients.)